 What does a safety stop do?

-A safety stop in scuba diving is similar to a decompression stop, as it allows extra time for the nitrogen gasses to escape safely from your body.
+A safety stop scuba diving is similar to a decompression stop as it allows extra time for the nitrogen gasses to escape safely from your body.

-What is the best depth to do your safety stop at?
+What is the best depth for a safety stop scuba diving?

-Whether you opt for 5 or 6 metres for your safety stop, both are okay.
-I always prefer 6 metres than 5 metres, as I find it easier.
+The best depth for a safety stop scuba diving is 5-6 metres (15-20 feet).
+Whether you opt for 5 or 6 metres for a safety stop both are okay.
+I prefer 6 metre stops as I find it easier.

 What is the difference between a safety stop and decompression stop?

-The difference between a safety stop and a decompression stop is that a decompression stop forms part of a dive profile.
+The difference between a safety stop and a decompression stop is a decompression stop forms part of a dive profile.
 Whereas a safety stop doesn’t.
-Safety stops are not built into dive computer profiles.
-But they are similar in so far as they are designed to allow for extra decompression time.
+But safety stops and decompression stops are similar as they both allow extra decompression time.

 I hope you enjoyed this article about safety stop diving